Versatile audio-visual learning for emotion recognition: Experimental Settings

 \subsection{Emotional Corpora}

-In this study, we use the CREMA-D \cite{Cao_2014_2} and MSP-IMPROV \cite{Busso_2017} corpora.
-The CREMA-D corpus is an audio-visual dataset with high-quality recordings from 91 ethically and racially diverse actors (48 male, 43 female).
+In this study, we use the CREMA-D \cite{Cao_2014_2}, the MSP-IMPROV \cite{Busso_2017}, and the CMU-MOSEI \cite{Zadeh_2018_2} corpora.
+The CREMA-D corpus is an audio-visual corpus with high-quality recordings from 91 ethically and racially diverse actors (48 male, 43 female).
 Actors were asked to convey specific emotions while reciting sentences.
 Videos were recorded against a green screen background, with two directors overseeing the data collection.
 One director worked with 51 actors, while the other worked with 40 actors.
 Emotional labels were assigned by at least seven annotators.
 In total, 7,442 clips were collected and rated by 2,443 raters.
 We use the perceived emotions from the audio-visual modality in the CREMA-D corpus for our classification task.
 We consider six emotional classes: anger, disgust, fear, happiness, sadness, and neutral state.

 The MSP-IMPROV corpus \cite{Busso_2017} is the second audio-visual database used in this study.
-The corpus was collected to study emotion perception \cite{Mower-Provost_2015}.
+The corpus was collected to study emotion perception.
 The corpus required sentences with identical lexical content but conveying different emotions.
 Instead of actors reading sentences, a sophisticated protocol elicited spontaneous target sentence renditions.
 The corpus includes 20 target sentences with four emotional states, resulting in 80 scenarios and 652 speaking turns.
 It also contains the interactions that prompted the target sentence (4,381 spontaneous speaking turns), natural interactions during breaks between the recording of dyadic scenarios (2,785 natural speaking turns), and read recordings expressing the target emotional classes (620 read speaking turns).
 In total, the MSP-IMPROV corpus contains 7,818 non-read speaking turns and 620 read sentences.
-The corpus was annotated using a crowdsourcing protocol, monitoring the quality of the workers in real-time \cite{Burmania_2016_2}.
+The corpus was annotated using a crowdsourcing protocol, monitoring the quality of the workers in real-time.
 Each sentence was annotated for arousal (calm versus active), valence (negative versus positive), and dominance (weak versus strong) by five or more raters using a five-point Likert scale.
 We employ these three emotional attributes for our regression task.